logicguy1/The-Cookbook/Pariser bøf ( Parisian steak )/README.md

 You will be presented with a really good "man" dish it might not be something to serve on a first date but for a football night with the boiz there is nothing better

 ## Descussion
-You can of cause vary how much meat / garnish to add or remove but i personally think it would be good with some raw chopped red onion
+You can of cause vary how much meat / garnish to add or remove depending on you're taste